 His mouth twisted, he dropped her hair, turned around, and walked out.

-Grimme stopped as soon as he reached his chamber and thunked his head back on the door.
+Grimme stopped as soon as he reached his chambers and thunked his head back on the door.

 “Is there … something that can make a man rise when his mind is eager, but his cod refuses to cooperate?”